 - Come back tired but happy, drag the boat up the beach (can be a long way at low tide) de-rig, add covers.

-- Change out of wet stuff / shower (recently renovated showers) / Retire to clubhouse bar for a pint on Sunday afternoons & Wednesday nights.
+- Change out of wet stuff, then shower.
+Then, retire to the clubhouse bar for a pint on Sunday afternoons and Wednesday nights.